TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 Use the upgrade wizard
 ^^^^^^^^^^^^^^^^^^^^^^

-Enter the Install Tool at ``http://yourwebsite.com/typo3/install/`` on your TYPO3 site.
+Enter the Install Tool at ``https://example.com/typo3/install.php`` on your TYPO3 site.

-(If you don't know the current Install Tool password, you can set a new one by entering one in the Install Tool login screen, hitting enter and then setting the displayed hash as value of ['BE']['installToolPassword'] in :file:`typo3conf/LocalConfiguration.php`.)

 .. figure:: ../../Images/Upgrade-Wizard.png
    :class: with-shadow